 Bit Position(s) Contents 16 RTM.
-When set, this bit indicates that a debug exception (#DB) or a breakpoint exception (#BP) occurred inside an RTM region while advanced debugging of RTM transactional regions was enabled (see Section 16.3.7, "RTM-Enabled Debugger Support," of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1).1 63:17 Reserved (cleared to 0).
+When set, this bit indicates that a debug exception (#DB) or a breakpoint exception (#BP) occurred inside an RTM region while advanced debugging of RTM transactional regions was enabled (see Section 16.3.7, "RTM-Enabled Debugger Support," of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1).1 63:17 Not currently defined.
 Bits 63:32 exist only on processors that support Intel 64 architecture.